dkfriend07/test-smart-tutorial/source/index.html.md

 We have now created our own SMART app and registered that app with Cerner to access the FHIR resources.
 Before we continue on with the next steps, let's take a moment to talk about the flow of a SMART app launch.

 The SMART app launch flow begins with the EHR.
-Through some method a user has indicated that they wish to launch a smart application.
+Through some method, a user has indicated that they wish to launch a smart application.
 The EHR redirects to the SMART ```Launch URI``` that was registered above.

 In this example ```Launch URI``` is launch.html. launch.html redirects to the FHIR authorization server which in-turn redirects to the ```Redirect URI```, index.html, upon a successful authentication.

-Post authentication, index.html exchanges the returned authorization token for an access token and is then able to request resources from the FHIR server.
+Post-authentication, index.html exchanges the returned authorization token for an access token and is then able to request resources from the FHIR server.
 Let's take a deeper look at launch.html and get it ready for authentication.
 For more information about the SMART app launching vist the <a href="http://docs.smarthealthit.org/authorization/" target="_blank">SMART Health IT site</a>.

 ![alt text](ehr_launch_seq.png "High Level EHR APP Launch Flow")